Searchresults

 Diversity awareness in your teaching practice means that you actively, consciously and respectfully consider and respond to the diversity of your student group.
 In practice, this means that:

-you communicate with and treat your students inclusively; you create a safe and inclusive learning environment for your students; you develop clear, … Read more -
+you communicate with and treat your students inclusively; you create a safe and inclusive learning environment for your students; … Read more -

 The Basics of Designing a Course Unit